About This Drug

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.

-- If any of the capsules are broken, do not touch them with bare hands.
+- If any of the capsules are broken, leaking, discolored or deformed, do not touch them with bare hands.
 Carefully throw away the capsules and wash your hands after handling.

 Food and Drug Interactions

 - This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the prescription and over the counter medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
-The safety and use of dietary supplements and alternative diets are often not known.
-Using these might affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 When to Call the Doctor